-This activity is provided by OptumHealth Education and UnitedHealthcare Community Plan of Texas.
+This activity is jointly provided by OptumHealth Education and UnitedHealthcare Community Plan of Texas.

 No commercial support was received for this activity.

-This activity is designed to meet the educational needs of nurses and other health care professionals (HCPs) who are interested in learning about culinary medicine.
+This activity is designed to meet the educational needs of nurses and other health care professionals (HCPs) who are interested in learning about prenatal care.